 Now you may be wondering, what’s up with the wheels?
 Well, looking at them you might figure that they siphon energy directly from hell, but in fact, each wheel houses an electric motor, which eliminates the need for a single large engine/battery.
 There are several benefits to this; torque can be generated directly into the wheels, and the freed up space equates to less restriction when it comes to designing the body and aerodynamics.
 And of course, more space can be utilized for harvesting energy!

 But let’s get real.
-Even if it does make it to production, there’ll probably only be a handful available for rich Saudi princes, so why the fuss?
+Even if it does make it to production, there’ll probably only be a handful available for the mega-rich, so why the fuss?
 Well the answer is quite simple.
 Even though you may never drive one, the tech developed for high performance cars is often adapted to be cheaper and eventually trickles down to mass market cars.
 The Terzo Millennio is a project that can and will change the electric industry for the better.